CGI-FR/LINO/README.md

 ### `--ingress-descriptor` argument

-Ingress desriptor file is parametrable with the `--ingress-descriptor` argument.
-This argument is present for all below command.
+Ingress descriptor filename is parameterized with the `--ingress-descriptor` argument or its short alias `-i`. this argument is present for all commands below.

 ### Display plan